mannx/Bluebook/README.md

 	* CSS worked on -- themes? or other easier way of chaning colouring

 - Issues:
-	* Import: Unable to move between import options without viewing another page first
 	* Import: No feedback after pressing button.
 Should show progress or other status information

 - Notes:
 	* Import script for adjusting database from django project in progress
 	* Located in scripts directory along with SQL files with commands to update tables
+	* Redo several front end data fetching mechanisms (see https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html#fetching-external-data-when-props-change)

 - Environment Variables:
 	* Environment variables are used only to override default locations.
 See Environ.go
 	* BLUEBOOK\_IMPORT\_PATH	-> directory where files to import are found
-	* [DEPRECIATED] BLUEBOOK\_TEMP\_PATH -> directory where temp files are stored [temp path is no longer used, temp files are generated in same directory]
+	* BLUEBOOK\_TEMP\_PATH -> directory where temp files are stored
 	* BLUEBOOK\_DATA\_PATH -> directory where the database is stored